mpsonntag/snippets/notes/wfh/odml.md

 - write a container section description in the tutorial; how to handle

 ## validations
+- should we add a validation object to every loaded document in the first place? display an info to the user on load and hint to where the warnings and infos can be found?
+- should the "this value is string but could be xy" warning be a new category: info?

 - if we had dedicated container sections, we could check all direct child sections for consistency of name, type, properties, etc.